 Here are some of the most common strategies.

 The purpose of the ‘numbing’ strategies is to numb the feelings about the trauma.
-They usually have the side-effect of numbing other feelings too.
+These strategies often have the side-effect of numbing other feelings and experiences too.

 Some of the most common of these strategies are the use of chemicals to alter mood.
 They include: